Barclays PCP Compensation Claims

 How do I check if my Barclays PCP was mis-sold?

-You should review whether commission was disclosed, whether the dealer had control over the interest rate and whether you were informed about how your finance costs were calculated.
+You should review whether commission was disclosed, whether the dealer had control over the interest rate, and whether you were informed about how your finance costs were calculated.
+If you don't have clear answers to these questions from your paperwork, you likely have a valid claim.
+Our free claim review will assess your specific circumstances and confirm your eligibility.

 Is there a deadline for making Barclays PCP claims?

 Time limits may apply depending on when you became aware of the issue.
-It is recommended to register your interest as soon as possible to protect your position.
+While the Consumer Credit Act allows claims for six years from breach, if a deadline applies to the FCA redress scheme, it is recommended to register your interest as soon as possible to protect your position.
+Do not delay: register today to ensure you don't miss out on compensation.

 NEED TO TALK TO US?